-If you operate a closed-loop system, and/or plan to reuse your wooden shipping crates, cases or pallets over a long period of time, it pays to repair and maintain them to maximize their value.
-Knowing that our customers want to focus on their core business, we offer repair, refurbishment and reconditioning services.
+If you operate a closed-loop system and/or plan to reuse your wooden shipping crates, cases, or pallets over a long period, it pays to repair and maintain them to maximize their value.
+Knowing that our customers want to focus on their core business, we offer repair, refurbishment, and reconditioning services.

-Given that our trucks will be at your facility on a regular basis, take advantage of this opportunity to recycle your unwanted and undesirable pallets.
-We often manage comprehensive program for customers that includes both delivery of new and reconditioned pallets as well as disposal and recycling services.
+Given that our trucks will be at your facility regularly, take advantage of this opportunity to recycle your unwanted and undesirable pallets.
+We often manage a comprehensive programs for customers that include both delivery of new and reconditioned pallets as well as disposal and recycling services.

 All wood waste from our manufacturing process is collected and recycled.
-This sawdust and wood trimmings will ultimately end up in our industrial strength grinder, where it will be ground into clean, dry wood fiber chips that are recycled into particleboard.
+These sawdust and wood trimmings will ultimately end up in our industrial strength grinder, where it will be ground into clean, dry wood fiber chips that are recycled into particle board.
 Nails are removed in the process and recycled as well.